 #1 – Stop Spending

 It’s pretty incredible how drastically many of us can cut our budgets if we really needed to.
 I could eat from the pantry, stop buying things, and find the cheapest food.
-Cable, expensive call phone plans, and other luxuries would have to go.
-And that wouldn’t mean sitting at home all the time to avoid spending money - there are lots of free community events, the park, the beach, hiking, etc – all which are completely free.
+Cable, expensive cell phone plans, and other luxuries would have to go.
+And that wouldn’t mean sitting at home all the time to avoid spending money – there are lots of free community events like the park, the beach, hiking, etc. – all which are completely free.
 Picnics could replace eating out, and I could dig out the ice cream maker to replace our favorite treat – going to the local frozen yogurt bar.
 (I should do this – my daughter would love it!)

 Making a change in housing is a huge life change, but unless a financial rough spot is clearly short term I think it’s important not to wait too long before examining this option.
 Since I own my home possibilities would include talking to the mortgage lender about a loan modification or selling the house.
 If I owed more than the property is worth there’s HARP (at least until December 2013) – the Home Affordable Refinance Act, which allows homeowners to refinance even when “underwater.”
 If I was renting things would be even simpler, and a good option could be to look for a less expensive place.
 It could involve breaking a lease, but with the strong rental market my guess is many landlords and property management companies would be fairly understanding in the case of a true financial emergency.

 Would I look for a second job?
 When I worked for a company with a lot of commissioned sales people I often saw people who were underperforming take on a second, generally low paying, job.
 It never ended well.
 Trying to fit in both jobs usually meant their sales were even lower at their primary job, and they were exhausted and even more stressed than before.
 I think I would instead focus all available energy into being successful in my current job (assuming I was employed) or on finding one position that would allow me to make ends meet.